epm145/MLB-K-Predictions/README.md

 ## Eric Martin's GitHub

-These pages include background documents and supporting files related the research titled Predicting Major League Baseball Strikeout Rates from Differences in Velocity and Movement Among Player Pitch Types.
+These pages include background documents and supporting files related to the research titled Predicting Major League Baseball Strikeout Rates from Differences in Velocity and Movement Among Player Pitch Types.

 ### Research Summary